U.S. charges Pakistani with alleged Iran ties in murder-for-hire plot against Trump, U.S. officials

 "Law enforcement foiled the charged plot before any attack could be carried out.
 Our ongoing investigation has not found evidence that this defendant (Merchant) had any connection to the shooting in Butler, Pennsylvania," a law information official said in a statement to CBS News.

-U.S. intelligence officials and law enforcement have been investigating numerous threat streams from Iran to politicians and government officials dating back to the killing of top Iranian general Qasem Soleimani during the Trump administration.
+U.S. intelligence and law enforcement officials including FBI Director Christopher Wray have been investigating numerous threat streams from Iran against politicians and government officials that date back to the killing of top Iranian general Qasem Soleimani during the Trump administration.
 Former national security adviser John Bolton and former Secretary of State Mike Pompeo have also received threats from the Iranian government, but they are not mentioned in court documents.

 During meetings in June, Merchant allegedly "made a 'finger gun' motion with his hand, indicating that the opportunity was related to a killing" and asked the FBI informant to set up meetings with potential hitmen.